ignc-research/IR-multi-sim/docs/configurations.md

 You can define specific rewards and resets to create a custom task for your agents.

 #### Rewards
+Rewards are functions which evluate the current environment state, rating desirable states with a high value and undesirable states with a low value.
 The specific parameters for a reward differ depending on the type.
 Also note that all objects referenced in a rewards must exist and have to be observable
 ```yaml
   rewards:
     - name:                 # str: name of the reward, free choosable